-The Ultimate Pagan Almanac 2021: Northern Hemisphere (Including the Americas & Africa) by Jean-Louis DE BIASI and Patricia BOURIN.
+Review of The Ultimate Pagan Almanac 2022: Northern Hemisphere by Jean-Louis DE BIASI and Patricia BOURIN.

 Regardless of which pantheon a pagan feels drawn to, and works with, it is intuitively obvious that certain times and certain days will make for a more effective ritual.
 But how do we determine those times and days?

 The authors point out that almost all ancient calendars were based on the natural cycles of the sun (seasons) and moon.

 The wheel of the year should be determined by the Equinoxes and Solstices, and the intermediary celebrations (Imbolc, Beltane, Lughnasadh and Samhain) were at the halfway points between the Equinoxes and Solstices.

 The authors stress the difference between working on the correct day and almost the correct day is crucial:

 “We can see the dates of celebrations as gates that open for a specific time frame.
 Then the participant to the ritual can connect to the powers and energies that have been involved in this event for centuries.
 As you can imagine, if you have the dates wrong, you can still be in harmony with the symbols involved but not with the full amount of accessible energy.”

 The Western Tradition uses the concept of Planetary Days:

 “Monday = Moon, Tuesday = Mars, Wednesday = Mercury, Thursday = Jupiter, Friday = Venus, Saturday = Saturn, Sunday = Sun.”

 The authors state, however, the planetary days as found in the civil calendar are “totally arbitrary” and “useless” as they are not based on “magic or religious systems”.